 When adopting vCards, there are supplier concerns to be addressed and programs to deploy to assure successful supplier adoption.
 This includes messaging and onboarding programs to help suppliers understand all the benefits of adopting vCards, and then helping suppliers successfully adopt and fully benefit from them.

 vCard deployment faces hurdles, but it’s worth the investment.
 As with any change to your procurement and payments processes, getting employees and supplies to adopt a new way of doing things can be challenging.
 You can create adoption marketing programs until you’re blue in the face, but if your vCard program is detached from your spend management processes and technologies, you’re likely to see minimal usage, negating the great benefits of this payments tool.

-Along with the internal controls and approval workflows expected from a Business Spend Management solution, Coupa includes the missing link—payments processes with integrated vCards—as part of its streamlined workflow.
+Along with the internal controls and approval workflows expected from a BSM solution, Coupa Pay includes the missing link — payments processes with integrated vCards — as part of its streamlined workflow.
 Companies have the option to issue a one-time-use virtual card right at the time of purchase or as payment on an invoice.
-Accounting and budgeting information can be collected and approved upfront as part of a purchase request, eliminating the risk and reconciliation issues of physical card transactions.
+Accounting and budgeting information can be collected and approved up front as part of a purchase request, eliminating the risk and reconciliation issues of physical card transactions.

-Coupa offers many things over what the banks are offering that drive the effective use of vCards.
-With Coupa you get all the benefits of the banks’ vCards, plus all the controls and integration of the leading BSM platform.
-Supplier acceptance of vCards as payment is straightforward, providing suppliers fast access to cash and often reduced costs with straight-through processing (STP) of Coupa Pay virtual cards.
+Backed by deep integration between payments and purchasing, Coupa Pay can drive the effective use of vCards in ways that banks simply can’t.
+Companies see all the benefits of banks’ virtual cards along with all the controls and integration of the leading BSM platform.
+Supplier acceptance of vCards as payment is straightforward, providing suppliers fast access to cash and often reduced costs with straight-through processing (STP) — even before they’ve issued an invoice.